-We encourage the members of our Board of Directors to attend our annual meeting of stockholders, either in person or telephonically.
+We encourage the members of our Board of Directors to attend our annual meeting of stockholders.
 We do not have a formal policy requiring attendance at annual meetings by the members of our Board of Directors.
-All of our directors serving at the time of our 2018 Annual Meeting of Stockholders attended the annual meeting.
+All eight directors serving at the time of our 2019 Annual Meeting of Stockholders attended the annual meeting.

-Shareholder Engagement
+Stockholder Engagement

-We are committed to engagement with our shareholders, as we believe that understanding our current and prospective shareholders' views is essential to how we conduct our business.
-Our investor outreach program utilizes vehicles such as investor conferences, roadshows, on-site meetings and conference calls to ensure two-way discussions about the company's strategy, operations and financial performance and objectives.
-The feedback that we receive from our shareholders through various forms of shareholder engagement helps to strengthen our corporate practices over time.
+Our investor outreach program utilizes activities such as investor conferences, roadshows, meetings and conference calls to ensure two-way discussions about the company's strategy, operations and financial performance and objectives.
+The feedback that we receive from our stockholders helps to strengthen our corporate practices over time.